HusenjanDev/Quartz/content/Documents/0021 Enabling-Windows-SmartScreen.md

     ![[0000 Implementing-Microsoft-Defender-SmartScreen-05.png]]

 > [!IMPORTANT]+ IMPORTANT
-> Once the Application Control Policy is applied on the endpoints it will force the users to reboot within 10 minutes otherwise it will automatically reboot their systems.
+> Once the Application Control Policy is applied on the endpoints it will force the endpoints to reboot within 10 minutes otherwise it will automatically reboot the system.

 ## Conclusion